elpaco-escience/scikit-talk/README.dev.md

 1. Confirm that the released package can be installed
     - from PyPI with `pip install scikit-talk`
     - from test.PyPI with `pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/test-scikit-talk`
+1. The release should have triggered a [Zenodo upload](https://zenodo.org/).
+Confirm that the Zenodo record has been updated.